- Why Colby?

-Colby requires all first-time aid applicants who are U.S. citizens or permanent residents to submit the Free Application for Federal Student Aid (FAFSA) to the federal processor and the profile form to the College Scholarship Service before February 1.
-On the basis of the FAFSA, parents’ and students’ 2011 year-end pay stubs, W-2 forms, and federal income tax returns, the College Scholarship Service Profile form, and other forms that may be required for special circumstances, the College determines eligibility within the context of Colby policy and federal regulations.
-Students who do not complete a financial aid application prior to admission will not be considered for Colby grant assistance for two award years, unless their family financial circumstances change unexpectedly and unavoidably.
+Colby requires all aid applicants to submit the Free Application for Federal Student Aid (FAFSA) to the federal processor before February 1.
+On the basis of the FAFSA, parents' and students' tax returns, and either the Colby financial aid application or the College Scholarship Service Profile form, the College determines eligibility within the context of Colby policy and federal regulations.
+Students who do not apply for financial aid prior to admission will not be considered for Colby grant assistance for two award years, unless their family financial circumstances change unexpectedly and unavoidably.

-Early-decision applicants for financial aid must file the CSS profile form before November 15 for fall-option early decision and before January 1 for winter-option early decision.
-International students must complete and submit the International Student Financial Aid Application and documentation of family income (employers’ letters and/or tax forms with translation) by the appropriate deadline.
+Early decision applicants for financial aid must file the CSS Profile form before November 15 for fall option early decision candidates and before January 1 for winter option early decision candidates.
+International students must complete and submit the International Student Financial Aid Application by the appropriate deadline.

 Aid for programs of study off campus is based on the actual cost of the program plus an administrative fee, up to a maximum of Colby's cost.
 Student loans may enable financial aid recipients to replace term-time earnings, which are not available on foreign campuses.

-Parents and students may review information in the Student Financial Services and Career Center offices concerning scholarships offered by non-Colby organizations.
+Parents and students may review information in the Student Financial Services and Career Services offices concerning scholarships offered by non-Colby organizations.

 As stated more fully in the section on Academic Procedures in this catalogue, the Committee on Academic Standing reviews the records of all students at the end of each semester to determine if each is maintaining satisfactory academic progress.
 Decisions of this committee govern eligibility for financial aid in accordance with federal regulations and Colby policy.